YosysHQ-Docs/AppNote-109/docs/source/index.rst

 The property layer is where all the expressiveness of SVA starts to take shape.
-In this layer, Boolean constructs, sequences and property operators are used to encapsulate the behavior of the design within `property ... endproperty` blocks that will be further utilised by the *verification layer* to perform certain task.
+In this layer, Boolean constructs, sequences and property operators are used to encapsulate the behavior of the design within `property ... endproperty` blocks that will be further utilised by the *verification layer* to perform a certain task.

 A property construct can have formal arguments as shown in Figure 1.8 and Figure 1.9, that are expanded when the property is instantiated with the proper arguments.
 Properties